pratikpakhale/portfolio/content/projects/Secret Chats.md

   - Firebase Realtime
   - TailwindCSS
 company: ''
-showInProjects: false
+showInProjects: true
 ---

 Secret Chats is a platform for you to chat with people anonymously!
-It's a device specific website so only this device can access chats of this device!
+It's a device specific website so only a device can access chats of that particular device!